Customer care is one of the crucial tools for maintaining a good relationship with existing and potential customers.

 You also need to train & coach your agents to identify and avoid bad customer service and provide them with tools to make the activities smoother.

 Tushar Jain is the CEO and Founder of Enthu.ai.
-In this free time he loves to read books.
+In his free time he loves to read and write about new duo of artificial intelligence and customer experience.